22f2001198/library-management-system-v2/README.md

 library managemement system where readers can read books.
 # started local development
 # useful commands for git
-git add .
-git commit -m "any comment"
-git push
-git status
+git add . [to move modifications to staging area] git commit -m "any comment" [to commit the changes] git push [push the changes to git repo]/ git push -u origin main [for 1st time] git status [to check status]